 Here are some suggestions and guidance to help you through the critical initial days.

 How to Care for Your Pet Right After Amputation

-The time-span after an amputation surgery is emotionally exhausting and physically tiring for pets and their owners.
+The time span after an amputation surgery is emotionally exhausting and physically tiring for pets and their owners.
 It is suggested that you religiously follow the vet’s instructions for the quickest recovery of your pet.
-Walking can be a difficult task but your dog will try walking as much as possible, so make sure you lay down some rugs or keep them in a carpeted area for their comfort.
+Walking can be difficult, but your dog will try walking as much as possible, so make sure you lay down some rugs or keep them in a carpeted area for their comfort.

 However, with time and enforced training your dog will adapt to the new activities at a steady pace.
 So be there to help them in the initial days to get accustomed to the new place.

 Choosing the Right Gear to Support an Amputee Pet

 Most owners notice a change in the walking style of their tripawd.
 Pet parents are concerned about restricted or reduced mobility post-surgery.
 However, almost all the dogs recover to normalcy with the use of the right support, nutrition, and exercise.